ent/ent/doc/website/blog/2022-03-14-announcing-preview-support-for-tidb.md

  	log.Fatalf("failed printing schema changes: %v", err) }
  ```
  Note that in line `1` we connect to the TiDB server using a `mysql` dialect.
-This is due to the fact that TiDB is [MySQL compatible](https://docs.pingcap.com/tidb/stable/mysql-compatibility#:~:text=TiDB%20is%20highly%20compatible%20with,can%20be%20used%20for%20TiDB.), and it does not require any proprietary driver.
+This is possible due to the fact that TiDB is [MySQL compatible](https://docs.pingcap.com/tidb/stable/mysql-compatibility), and it does not require any special driver.
  With that said, `Atlas` automatically detects when it is connected to `TiDB` and handles that accordingly.
  In addition to that, note that in line `7` we used `schema.WithAtlas(true)`, which flags Ent to use `Atlas` as its
  migration engine.